Google Password Manager, Is It Worth it?

 Dashlane is yet another advanced password manager that is secure and keeps hold of your passwords for you.
 It is packed with features and is extremely easy to use.
-It lets its users save unlimited passwords, and warns them about any weak ones.
+For example, it lets its users save unlimited passwords and warns them about any weak ones.

 Dashlane also packs a dark web and inbox scanner, in addition to a nifty travel mode that deletes your data for you while you are traveling and brings it back when you return home.

-Aside from their free version, Dashlane offers a variety of plans to choose from depending on your needs.
+Aside from their free version, Dashlane offers various plans to choose from, depending on your needs.
 They include: